-- PNB’s production of A Midsummer Night’s Dream was the first major Balanchine story ballet to be completely redesigned with the approval of The George Balanchine Trust.
+PNB’s production of A Midsummer Night’s Dream was the first major story ballet by George Balanchine to be completely redesigned with the approval of The George Balanchine Trust.

-- The head for Bottom was handcrafted in New York and shipped to Seattle for A Midsummer Night’s Dream.
+The head for the character Bottom was handcrafted in New York and shipped to Seattle for A Midsummer Night’s Dream.

 GET TICKETS TO A MIDSUMMER NIGHT’S DREAM